 Religion was a strong recurring theme during my stay in Najaf.
 I only ever saw mosque constructions.
 No roads that were improved, no schools that were renewed, no infrastructural progress.
 The city is known for its holy grounds and religious past.
 Pilgrims from all over the globe travel to Najaf to visit the holy shrines, and commemorate the woeful tale of Shia history.
 People build their lives on faith.

 Baghdad was a different story.
 It was a surreal experience.
 Terror attacks are a real threat.
-I was reminded by this because of the many security checkpoints, the ruins alongside the road, the military tanks and the soldiers.
-Terror is an everyday reality, but people learnt to live with it.
+I was reminded of this by the many security checkpoints, the ruins alongside the road, the military tanks and the soldiers.
+Terror is an everyday reality, but people have learned to live with it.

 It felt surreal to keep that in mind, because I was also enjoying the freedom.
 Baghdad is a worldly city.
 There used to be a saying in the Arab world: “Egyptians write, Lebanese publish and the Iraqis read.”
 Although it is no longer the case today, there was an emphasis on culture.
 There were museums and famous literature and poetry places like Mutanabbi square, named after one of the most influential Arab poets Al-Mutanabbi.
 There were musicians playing the oud and charming book markets selling Shakespeare, Kant, George Orwell…